ThevinduD/Cook-With-Thevindu/README.md

 ## Overview

 This is a recipe-generating app.
 You can add ingredients and generate a recipe based on the provided ingredients.
-It is built using the ReactJS framework and utilizes Claude AI through the Hugging Face API to generate recipes.
+It is built using the ReactJS framework and utilizes Mistral AI through the Hugging Face API to generate recipes.

 ## Installation
 ### Clone the Repository